-A person, including those who have not qualified for admission for certificate, diploma or degree studies, may, with the permission of the relevant Faculty Board, be admitted for non-certificate, non-diploma or non-degree purposes, provided that no credit obtained under such admission shall be recognised for the award of a certificate, diploma or degree (Rule G3(6)(e) refers).
+A person, including those who have not qualified for admission for certificate, diploma or degree studies, may, with the permission of the relevant Faculty Board, be admitted for non-certificate, non-diploma or non-degree purposes.
+In alignment with the Policies on the Recognition of Prior Learning, Credit Accumulation and Transfer, and Assessment in Higher Education, credit/s may be granted towards an instructional programme with the approval of the relevant Faculty Board.
+(Rule G3(6)(e) refers).
+(Amended w.e.f.
+2020/01)